vpanyushenko/bubbles/src/data/radio.md

 import { RadioGroup } from "bubbles-ui";

 <RadioGroup
-  id="sandwitch.type"
+  id="sandwich.type"
   value="burger"
-  error="Please select an option" label="Choose sandwitch"
+  error="Please select an option" label="Choose sandwich"
   validation="required|string"
-  desc="This is the longer description for the RadioGroup if you think it needs more explaination.
+  desc="This is the longer description for the RadioGroup if you think it needs more explanation.
 You can add html elements like <a href='https://google.com' target='blank'>links</a>." options={[
     {
       label: "Burger",